IBM App Connect Enterprise: Patterns

-A pattern captures a commonly recurring solution to a problem (example: Request-Reply pattern).
+A pattern captures a commonly recurring solution to a problem (e.g. Request-Reply pattern).
 The specification of a pattern describes the problem being addressed, why the problem is important, and any constraints on the solution.
 Patterns typically emerge from common usage and the application of a particular product or technology.
 A pattern can be used to generate customized solutions to a recurring problem in an efficient way.
 We can do this pattern recognition or development through a process called service-oriented modeling.